pcmvanveen/ginlong-mqtt/README.md

 # Overview

 This is a daemon that will listen on a port for connections from a Ginlong Solar Inverter.
-Currently tested with a Solis 4G Mini Single Phase Inverter (Solis-mini-1500-4G)
+Currently tested with a Solis 4G single Phase Inverter (Solis-mini-1500-4G firmware version H4.01.51Y4.0.02W1.0.57 (2017-12-211-D)

 Many thanks go to Graham0 and his script for an older version. https://github.com/graham0/ginlong-wifi